rojala/test_rst_mod_/module1/btreeset-fruit/Readme.md

     - `all_selected.extend(fruit_set)` accumulates all unique fruits across iterations.

 3. How would you modify the program to keep track of how many times each fruit is generated?
 Hint: you might need to use a different collection type.

+    - Added `HashMap<&str, usize>` to count how many times each fruit appears.
+    - Used `.entry(fruit).or_insert(0)` to increment the count safely.
+    - Printed the final counts after all selections.